haller-group/SSMLearn/examples/prismaticbeam/README.md

 # Fitting a 4D SSM for an internally resonant (1:3) prismatic beam

-See [1] for the details of this model, and [2] the description of this example.
+See [1] for the details of this model, and [2] for the description of this example.

 [1] Li, M., Jain, S., \& Haller, G. (2021).
 Nonlinear analysis of forced mechanical systems with internal resonance using spectral submanifolds-Part I: Periodic response and forced response curve. *Nonlinear Dynamics* 110, 1005-1043.
 [DOI: 10.1007/s11071-022-07714-x](https://doi.org/10.1007/s11071-022-07714-x)